This Lebanese Baba Ganoush (eggplant dip) is an authentic recipe of the Mediterranean cuisine.

 To achieve this meaty taste you have to treat the eggplant accordingly.
-You either have to sauté it very well or grill/bake it until caramelized.
+Depending on the recipe you're using the eggplant in, you either have to sauté it very well or grill/roast it until caramelized - almost burned.
 But more on this later.

 What is baba ganoush?
 According to wikipedia, baba ganoush (or baba ghanouj) is an appetizer of Lebanese origin.
 It's made with mashed or pureed eggplant, fresh lemon juice, olive oil and some spices.